abhiverse01/the-coders-handbook/Becoming an Expert Coder/B. Advanced Programming Concepts.md

 - **Abstraction**: Hiding complex implementation details and exposing only the necessary parts of an object.
 Abstraction simplifies the interaction with objects, as you don't need to understand their internal workings.
 This is achieved through interfaces and abstract classes that define what actions an object can perform without revealing how those actions are executed.

 - **Inheritance**: Creating new classes based on existing ones.
 This allows for code reuse and the extension of existing functionality.
-Inheritance promotes a hierarchical classification where a child class inherits attributes and behaviors from a parent class but can also have additional properties or methods.
+Inheritance promotes a hierarchical classification where a child class inherits attributes and behaviours from a parent class but can also have additional properties or methods.

 - **Polymorphism**: The ability to treat objects of different classes through the same interface.
 This allows for methods to be defined in a base class and overridden in derived classes, enabling the same method to behave differently depending on the object calling it.
 Polymorphism enhances flexibility and integration, allowing new classes to be introduced with minimal impact on existing code.